Rain, Historic Villages & Waterfalls

 Leaving Cooktown, we wound our way south into Mareeba, where the skies opened up and gave us a couple of soggy days.
 Luckily, the local rodeo grounds offered a good spot to camp, and we made the most of it by visiting the Mareeba Heritage Museum.
 Filled with stories of the region’s farming, mining, and Indigenous heritage, it’s well worth a wander, especially on a rainy day.

-To recharge, we detoured to Mungalli Creek Biodynamic Dairy for a delicious lunch, and a slice of cheesecake (don’t judge…we earned it!).
+To recharge, we detoured to Mungalli Creek Biodynamic Dairy for a delicious lunch and a slice of cheesecake (don’t judge, we earned it!).
 Full stomachs called for an afternoon nap, which left us refreshed for an evening of live music.
-The Platform in Ravenshoe put on an awesome classical guitar concert, and best of all, it was only a one-minute walk from the motorhome.
-Perfect.
+The Platform in Ravenshoe put on a fantastic classical guitar concert, and best of all, it was only a one-minute walk from the motorhome.
+Perfect

 ✨ Want to explore more hidden gems like the Atherton Tablelands?
 Join our newsletter for stories, travel tips, and off-the-main-road adventures delivered straight to your inbox.
 Sign up here.